 It’s not uncommon for the monitoring to happen alongside the execution stage, and it is crucial to measure progress and performance, ensuring that everything proceeds according to the plan.

 The last stage of the process signifies its completion, often complemented with a post-mortem meeting to discuss what parts of the project met the requirements and which ones didn’t.
 The last part of this is for the project team to create a list of any remaining tasks, to perform a final budget and to prepare a project/status report.

 Different stages of a construction project

-While the construction management technically begins with the bidding process, the main part of it starts a bit later, as soon as the contract is finalized.
-Generally speaking, the construction project can be divided into 7 different stages:
+While the construction management technically begins with the bidding process, the main part of it starts a bit later, as soon as the contract has been finalized.
+Generally speaking, the construction project can be separated into 7 different stages:

 This stage is mostly performed by an architect or an engineer, starting off with the feasibility assessment based on various different parameters of the project, such as the number of rooms, the building size, the amount of space required, and so on.
 The next step after the feasibility assessment is the schematic/sketch generation, as well as performing research about the equipment type that’s needed, the different materials needed, etc. After the design process is complete, it acts as a signal for a bidding procedure to begin.

 The contractor that successfully wins the bidding process is then supposed to be working together with the company’s project team.
 Some of the participants of the project team are: a project manager, a superintendent, a field engineer, and more.
 This combined team is then tasked with preparing the construction site for the actual building process, including the examination of the site to know about and/or prevent any unexpected situations connected with the surrounding environment.